-In addition, students highly appreciate the efforts of their teachers, who conducted the ChEsRm activity for them.
+In addition, students highly appreciated the efforts of their teachers, who conducted the ChEsRm activity for them.
 In our model of enactment, the teachers were responsible for introducing and enacting the ChEsRm activity in school.
 Part of the rationale was to empower the teacher, and this aspect received the highest score of all statements (Figure 6).
 We also found that bringing ChEsRm to the school created a "buzz" around it, which included the wider school community.
 Non-chemistry major students and school staff frequently asked about the activity.
 This buzz was accredited to the chemistry teacher who introduced the activity to the school and thus, it served well in promoting chemistry in the school as a relevant and vibrant subject.

 Discussion

-The paper described a game-based classroom activity based on the poplar genre of escape rooms.
-What is special about this ChEsRm, which distinguishes it from other commercial escape rooms, is that in the ChEsRm the participants conduct actual experiments and a class of 24 students participate.
-The activity was a success for both the teachers and students.
-The ChEsRm was almost immediately booked out by Israeli chemistry teachers, despite the effort required in its organization and operation.
-An unforeseen outcome was that the activity often had a ripple effect and it became known outside the chemistry classroom.
-Another evidence for teachers’ satisfactory is their intent to lend the ChEsRm again in the next year.
+The ChEsRm is a game-based classroom activity instituted on the popular genre of escape rooms.
+What sets ChEsRm apart from commercial escape rooms, is that it allows up to 24 participants who conduct actual experiments.
+It was almost immediately booked out by Israeli chemistry teachers, despite the effort required in its organization and operation.
+Evidence for teachers’ satisfaction is their intent to use the ChEsRm again in the next year.

-We think that the model, whereby teachers were the ones that enacted the escape room (and not an outside agent) contributed to this ripple effect.
-From the school's and the students' point of view, the activity was associated with the teacher (and not with the National Chemistry Teachers' Center).
+An unforeseen outcome was that the activity often had a ripple effect as it became known outside the chemistry classroom.
+We think that the model, whereby teachers enacted the escape room (and not an outside agent) contributed to this ripple effect.
+From the school's and the students' points of views, the activity was associated with the chemistry teacher (and not with the National Chemistry Teachers' Center).
 In that sense, we as a center achieved our goal of empowering chemistry teachers in their respective schools.
-We hope that teachers who read this paper will also prepare the ChEdRm for their class.
+We hope that teachers who read this paper will also run ChEsRm in their class.

 Students seemed to enjoy the activity and operated in a zone of flow.
-This enjoyment is probably due to the group work, intellectual challenge, and the game-nature of the activity.
+This enjoyment is probably due to working in a group, intellectual challenge, and the game-nature of the activity.
 From a chemical education point of view, it is important to note that students claimed that chemical knowledge previous learned in the classroom was needed for the activity to succeed.

 Associated content